piyoppi/counter/packages/counter/README.md

 # @piyoppi/counter-api

-Counte apis running on the AWS.
+Counter apis running on the AWS.

 ## Deploying

+This application is managed using Serverless Framework.
+To deploy, you will need to install serverless on your machine.

+You can deploy with the following command.

 ```
  serverless deploy \